hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 When you use CDKTF, you create an **application** that uses CDKTF libraries to convert infrastructure definitions into JSON configuration files for Terraform.
 An application can have one or more **stacks**, which represent a collection of infrastructure that will be synthesized as a dedicated Terraform configuration.
 This allows you to separate the state management for multiple environments with the same infrastructure, like test and production.

-## Constructs

-CDK for Terraform apps are structured as a tree of [constructs](https://github.com/aws/constructs).
-The classes `App`, `TerraformStack`, `TerraformResource` and `Resource` are all deriving from `Construct` and are therefore represented as a node in the application tree, where the `App` node is the root.

 ## Application

 The `App` class is a logical concept to group instances of a `Stack` and provide global configuration to all its descendants.